ractivejs/ractivejs.github.io/legacy/0.8/Options.md

 > This option cannot be used with `append`.

 > To expand on the limitations with text nodes, since HTML does not have a markup representation for individual adjacent text nodes where the DOM does, the loaded DOM will have all text nodes merged when the document loads from the server.
-Ractive needs individual adjacent text nodes in certain situations like `outer text \{{#if foo}}inner text\{{/if}}`.
+Ractive needs individual adjacent text nodes in certain situations like `outer text {{#if foo}}inner text{{/if}}`.
 The `'outer text '` text node is always present, and if `foo` becomes truthy, an additional text node will be inserted next to the `'outer text '` node containing `'inner text'`.
-It has been suggested that Ractive could also deal with merged text nodes, but that would become quite complex because there are certain scenarios where a text node would have to split and be rejoined as the model changed e.g. `outer text \{{#if foo}}<span>hello</span>\{{/if}} the other side`.
+It has been suggested that Ractive could also deal with merged text nodes, but that would become quite complex because there are certain scenarios where a text node would have to split and be rejoined as the model changed e.g. `outer text {{#if foo}}<span>hello</span>{{/if}} the other side`.
 In that case, if `foo` is initially falsey, the `'outer text '` and `' the other side'` nodes could be merged into a single node.
 However, if `foo` became truthy, that node would have to be split into two to place on either side of the `<span>`.

 > Additionally, unescaped HTML mustaches (triples) don't play nicely with enhance because there's no easy way to match up the string content to the target DOM nodes.
 This may be remedied at some point in the future.